JaapvanEkris/openrowingmonitor/docs/Architecture.md

   Stopped --> [*]
 ```

+> [!NOTE]
-Please note: the `Stopped` state is only used for external events (i.e. `RowingStatistics.js` calling the stopMoving() command), which will stop `Rower.js` from processing data.
+> The `Stopped` state is only used for external events (i.e. `RowingStatistics.js` calling the stopMoving() command), which will stop `Rower.js` from processing data.
 This is a different state than `WaitingForDrive`, which can automatically move into `Drive` by accelerating the flywheel.
 This is typically used for a forced exact stop of a rowing session (i.e. reaching the end of an interval).

 ##### Linear metrics in Rower.js